bairblog/bairblog.github.io/about.md

 To contact the group, send email to `bair-blog@berkeley.edu`.

+## Translating Posts

+If you wish to translate our blog posts, please contact the individual authors of the posts, as they own the copyright.
+If you have trouble finding contact information, send email to `bair-blog@berkeley.edu` and we'll put you in touch.

 ## Bair Blog Comments Policy

 We ask community members to remain civil and only engage in academic, professional discussions that are relevant to the blog posts.
 Please also observe the following guidelines when participating and posting comments: